 - Persistent connections

 - HTTP Pipelining (currently not supported on the client-side)

 - Client Connection Pooling

-Akka HTTP provides server-side HTTP/2 support currently in a preview version.
-See Server HTTP/2 Support for more information.
+Akka HTTP provides server and client side HTTP/2 support.
+See Server HTTP/2 Support and Client HTTP/2 Support for more information.

 Akka HTTP has modeled multipart/* payloads.
 It provides streaming multipart parsers and renderers e.g. for parsing file uploads and provides a typed model to access details of such a payload.

 Server-sent Events (SSE)

 Server-sent Events (SSE) are supported through marshalling that will provide or consume an (Akka Stream based) stream of events.
 See SSE Support for more information.